-NOTE: In prorata allotment when shares are issued at a premium, excess money received on application will first be adjusted towards the share capital.
+NOTE: In pro-rata allotment when shares are issued at a premium, excess money received on application will first be adjusted towards the share capital.
 Any excess thereon will be utilized towards the Securities Premium Reserve.

-When allotment or any call money is due, it is to be transferred to the calls in arrears account, on which interest if provided in the Articles of Association will be calculated.
+When allotment or any call money is due, it is to be transferred to the calls in arrears account, on which interest, if provided in the Articles of Association, will be calculated.

-(e) Forfeiture and reissue of shares at par, premium or discount.

-(f) Disclosure of Share capital in the company's Balance Sheet.
+- (f) Forfeiture and reissue of shares at par, premium or discount. - Self-explanatory. - (g) Disclosure of Share capital in the company's Balance Sheet.

-NOTE: Issue of bonus and rights shares, private placement of shares, sweat equity shares, employees' stock option scheme, reservations for small individual participants and minimum tradable lots are not required.
+- All capital losses to be written off in the year in which they occur. - Issue of bonus and rights shares, private placement of shares, sweat equity shares, employees' stock option scheme, reservations for small individual participants and minimum tradable lots are not required.